 While staff involved with the recommendation of a Commodity price Hedging Agreement will be expected to monitor and consider the prevailing trend in market conditions and price of the Commodity, the key benefit of the Hedging Agreement is to ensure financial predictability for the Region.
-The impending financial loss from a price drop in the Spot Market may be offset by blending existing Hedging agreements with lower price Hedges where available, or by lowering the percentage to be Hedged for the Commodity, in accordance with the Energy Commodity Risk Framework.
-Conversely, if the Spot Market price of the Commodity increases, the Region would realize a net gain on the Hedging Agreement.
+The impending financial loss from a price drop in the Spot Market may be offset by blending existing Hedging agreements with lower price Hedges where available, or by lowering the percentage to be Hedged for the Commodity.